 Police have also said the MRC was behind a recent mob attack on a cabinet minister, whose bodyguard died in the incident.
 The MRC denied involvement, but Ruwa and spokesman Mohamed Mraja were subsequently charged with incitement.

-, commissioned by the Kenya Civil Society Strengthening Program, said there was no evidence of an armed MRC wing but warned the group could acquire arms in the future.
+A November 2011 report, commissioned by the Kenya Civil Society Strengthening Program, said there was no evidence of an armed MRC wing but warned the group could acquire arms in the future.

 Does MRC have links with Al-Shabab?